The Ministry of Business, Innovation and Employment maintains three lists consisting of:

 The Canterbury list also draws on the occupations on the Immediate and Long-term Skill Shortage Lists that are relevant for the Canterbury rebuild.

-As part of the new review process for the Canterbury list, it is not necessary for employers or industry to make submissions (as is the case with the Immediate and Long- term Lists).
+As part of the new review process for the Canterbury list, it is not necessary for employers or industry to make submissions (as for the Immediate and Long- term Lists).

 The completion of an Occupation Nomination form is the first step in requesting that an occupation be: